huh200/TerraformProject/README.md

 # TerraformProject
 Hosting a static webpage on AWS

-Steps to use the IaC>
+Steps to use the IaC:

 1. Open PowerShell in admin mode.